RutledgePaulV/piped/readme.md

 ### Performance

-Casual testing easily reaches 4000-5500 messages per second of throughput (received, printed, and acked) when using a consumer parallelism above 500.
+Casual testing easily reaches between 4000 (local) and 5500 (ec2) messages per second of throughput (received, printed, and acked) when using a consumer parallelism above 500.
 Real-world throughput will depend heavily on what you do with each message but it's unlikely Piped will become your bottleneck.

 The results below were measured processing 100,000 messages on a mid-range 2019 Macbook Pro